+Has any professional person examined or treated the student as a result of the incident? yes no unknown

+If yes, please provide the name and address of the professional(s) and the date(s) of examination or treatment, if known:

+Has anyone contacted law enforcement about this incident? yes no

+Please provide any additional information you have which would be helpful to the investigator.
+Attach additional pages if needed.

+Your name, address and telephone number:

+Relationship to student:

+Complainant Signature Witness Signature

+Witness Name(Print)

+Witness Address

-Has any professional person examined or treated the student as a result of the incident? yesnounknown • • • of the professional(s) and the date(s) of Has anyone contacted law enforcement about this incident?yesno Please provide any additio Attach additional pages if • we which would be helpful to the investigator.
-Your name, address and te lephone number: Relationship to student: Complainant Signature Witness Signature Date With ness Name(Print) Witness Address private attorney, or the Sta te Board of Educationa oolice or sheriff's office, the county attorney, a l Examiners (if the accused is a licensed filing of this report does not deny you that
+Be advised that you have the right to contact the police or sheriff's office, the county attorney, a private attorney, or the State Board of Educational Examiners (if the accused is a licensed employee) for investigation of this incident.
+The filing of this report does not deny you that opportunity.